digshake/CSJavaWUSTL/_sources/Module3-Arrays/studio.rst

 To get participation credit for your work talk to the TA you’ve been working with and complete the demo/review process.
 Be prepared to show them the work that you have done and answer their questions about it!

-*Before leaving check that everyone in your group has a grade recorded in Canvas
+*Before leaving check that everyone in your group has a grade recorded in Canvas!*